Port Charlotte, FL

 Effective Removal of Infection

 It is impossible to ignore a root infection because of the amount of pain that it causes.
 It is necessary to get rid of this infection as soon as possible because when it is located in your root, there is a strong chance that it can spread to the neighboring teeth as well, making it more difficult to treat the issue.
-Do not put off a root canal – the longer you wait, the likelier the chance that the infection has impacted multiple teeth and might require multiple procedures and office visits to repair.
+Do not put off a root canal – the longer you wait, the likelier the chance that the infection has impacted multiple teeth and might require multiple procedures and possibly a tooth extraction.

 If you have a severe toothache and you believe that it could be because of a possible infection in the root of your tooth then we highly recommend giving us a call at (941) 629 - 4400 and visiting our office at Oak Dental Care so we can begin treatment for this infection as soon as possible.